How to Make Hand Shadows

 Henry Wayte Bursill (1833-1871) studied at London's Royal Academy of Arts from 1854 to 1863 and became a noted sculptor, medalist, and modeller.

 Shadowgraphy was Bursill's longtime amusement and in 1859, he published "Hand Shadows to be Thrown Upon the Wall," a small book that featured a series of his original designs.
-In the preface, he wrote:
+In the preface, he wrote the following:

 "Some of my sketches were made years ago, others when a student at the Academy.
 Indeed, the Shadows have often been displayed on the walls of my studio, much to the amusement of fellow-students who would, I am sure, at any time bear witness to their originality."